 My uncle was a member of the Pacific Strike Team and the National Strike Force for a number of years.
 Just like all members of the Strike Teams, my uncle was highly trained.
-He would explain that the teams were specifically equipped to respond to oil, hazardous material, and weapons of mass destruction events resulting from a natural disaster or manmade event.
+He would explain that the teams were specifically equipped to respond to oil, hazardous material, and weapons of mass destruction events resulting from a natural disaster or man made event.
 His work seemed so exciting, yet dangerous.
-For years my uncle and his family lived on the west coast in Novato, CA. When he finally retired they moved to Maui.
-Why Mauii, Well, apparently whenever my uncle had a vacation the whole family would head to the Hawaiian Islands, usually Maui.
-They always used the same Maui rental agency to book a place to stay.
-When they finally moved to Maui permanantly, after my uncle retired, they used another division of the rental company to buy their property.
-Somehow whenever I visit my uncle and aunt in Maui, I always feel a little bit safer knowing that if some disaster were to happen, he has the experince and knowledge to help us.
-Ithink the American people should be more aware about what our men and women in the Coast Guard and the special Strike forces do for us, which is the main reason I created this page from archived content from the original website.
+I think the American people should be more aware about what our men and women in the Coast Guard and the special Strike forces do for us, which is the main reason I created this page from archived content from the original website.
 The Website Archive Project helped with the technical chores and they connected me with a respected NYC attorney, Benjamin Pred, a former Queens assistant district attorney who advised me on legal matters.
 Today’s National Strike Force totals over 200 active duty, civilian, and reserve personnel.
 The Pacific Strike Team alone is comprised of 42 Active Duty, 25 Reservists, 3 Civilians, and 1 Auxiliarist.
-According to the Pacific Strike Team Briefig Book, the enlisted force includes Boatswain Mates, Machinery Technicians, Damage Control Technicians, Electronics Technicians, Electrician Mates, Marine Science Technicians, Storekeepers, Yeoman, and Health Services Technicians.
+According to the Pacific Strike Team Briefing Book, the enlisted force includes Boatswain Mates, Machinery Technicians, Damage Control Technicians, Electronics Technicians, Electrician Mates, Marine Science Technicians, Storekeepers, Yeoman, and Health Services Technicians.
 Every member, regardless of rate, is first and foremost a responder.
 This provides the PST with the required knowledge, diversity, and skill sets necessary to respond to any potential emergency.
 In addition to their critical roles, the community of the Pacific Strike Team also shares a unique cultural bond, which includes a tradition of collecting and exchanging movie posters related to maritime history and heroic acts at sea.
 To support this tradition and to raise awareness of the Strike Team's heritage, a program has been established to sell movie posters to collectors, with proceeds aiding in the preservation of historical artifacts and the funding of memorial services honoring their service.

 Hats off ot the United States Coast Guard and their National Strike Force Teams.